Reviews

 What is Wave Accounting?

-Started in 2010, by a team of eight employees who worked in a shared workplace, Wave Accounting quickly reached 100,000 customers by the following year.
-Co-founders James Lochrie and Kirk Simpson set out to create an all-in-one money management solution for small business owners.
+Founded in 2010 by eight employees working in a shared workspace, Wave Accounting rapidly grew to serve 100,000 customers within its first year.
+Co-founders James Lochrie and Kirk Simpson aimed to develop a comprehensive money management solution specifically for small business owners.

-Without prior accounting experience, you can design accounting reports, search for transactions, and reconcile data.
-Its cloud-based software will also automatically calculate sales tax, provide cash flow insights, and allow you to customize payment terms.
+Even without accounting experience, users can generate reports, search transactions, and reconcile data.
+The cloud-based platform automatically calculates sales tax, delivers cash flow insights, and allows customizable payment terms.

 Who is Wave Accounting Software best for?

-Wave Accounting is geared towards small businesses that have less than 10 employees and freelancers.
-It helps manage double-entry accounting using cloud-based accounting software that’s easy to use.
+Wave Accounting targets small businesses with fewer than 10 employees and freelancers.
+It streamlines double-entry accounting through user-friendly, cloud-based software.

 Free Wave Accounting Software